-Remote triggers are awesome for the fact that they can be used for a myriad of reasons!
-Below are some of the various ways you can utilize Pulse out in the field.
+Remote triggers are awesome for a myriad of reasons!
+Below are some of the various ways you can use the remote trigger, Pulse, in the field.

 Remote camera control